tomatosec/rizzbot1.0/README.md

 # rizzbot1.0
+Unlimited rizz!
 A bot that automatically likes and messages on tinder.
-Messages are always unique as they use the da vinci 3 API.
+Messages are always unique as they use the GPT-3 API.
+Further capabilities are in the works.